 Impact

 Heap buffer overflow in several video and audio codecs within Google Chrome allows a crafted HTML page to overwrite heap memory, potentially enabling arbitrary code execution on the host.
-The overflow is triggered by processing malformed codec data and, if exploited, could give an attacker full control over the user’s system, compromising confidentiality, integrity, and availability.
+The overflow is triggered by malformed codec data; if exploited, it could give an attacker full control over the user's system, compromising confidentiality, integrity, and availability.
+This weakness is characterized as CWE‑122 (Heap-based Buffer Overflow) and CWE‑787 (Use After Free).

 Affected Systems